 - You can use natural Neem Oil, or D.E. powder that has been mixed with water to create a solution, but for a quicker result, use SB Plant Invigorator and Bug Killer.

 - Keep your plant quarantined away from other plants until the symptoms have gone, this will take at least six weeks.
-In some cases, dormant eggs may hatch several months after deeming the specimen pest-free, so it's always important to keep an eye out for a potential relapse.
+In some cases, dormant eggs may hatch several months after deeming the specimen pest-free, so keep an eye out for a potential relapse.
 Keep other specimens safe by distancing the infected plant at least 50cm away.